 Conferences and Continuing Education: Each year, more than 55,000 engineers earn Continuing Education Units (CEUs) and/or Professional Development Hours (PDHs) by participating in ASCE’s continuing education programs.
 ASCE hosts more than 15 annual and specialty conferences, more than 275 continuing education seminars, and more than 250 live web seminars.
 In addition, ASCE offers customized on-site training, hundreds of distance learning programs (including on-demand, online courses and courses on CD/DVD) and live P.E.
 Exam Review courses on the web.
-The Society’s 140 Annual Civil Engineering Conference will be held in Las Vegas, Oct.
-21-23.
-For more information and a complete listing of ASCE conferences, visit asce.org/conferences
+The Society’s 144th Annual Civil Engineering Conference will be held in Panama, Oct.
+7-11, 2014.
+For more information and a complete listing of ASCE conferences, visit asce.org/conferences.

 Public Relations: ASCE maintains an award-winning program devoted to enhancing public awareness and understanding of civil engineering and its impact on society.
 Stories featuring ASCE and its members have appeared in The Wall Street Journal, The New York Times, USA Today, The Washington Post, Business Week, the Los Angeles Times, Engineering News-Record, and on National Public Radio, NBC’s Today Show and the CBS Evening News, among many others.

 Through its Report Card for America’s Infrastructure, ASCE has become widely recognized for its efforts to engage the public as informed advocates for the renewal and development of America’s public works.
 ASCE maintains active partnerships with WGBH, the primary producer of science-related programming for PBS, The History Channel, the National Building Museum, and a host of other educational organizations whose programs encompass engineering.
-ASCE was a founding member of the National Engineers Week coalition, and as the lead society for Engineers Week 2010.
+ASCE was a founding member of the National Engineers Week coalition.

 International Activities: ASCE is committed to sharing and growing the civil engineering body of knowledge worldwide.
 The Society serves approximately 14,000 international members, has Agreements of Cooperation with 72 engineering organizations in 59 countries, and supports 15 International Sections and 18 International Groups.
 ASCE also represents the interests of the U.S. civil engineering community as a coalition member, of such groups as the World Federation of Engineering Organizations and the Pan American Federation of Engineering Associations.